saviola777/haxball-headless-manager/JSDOC.md

 interact with each other.
 For further information, see the [GitHub repository](https://github.com/saviola777/haxball-headless-manager).

-This page contains the HHM API documentation, as well as several tutorials illustrating the structure and inner workings of the system.
+This page contains the HHM API documentation, as well as several guides illustrating the structure and inner workings of the system:

+- {@tutorial writing-plugins}: For plugin authors and users who want to get an overview of existing plugins.
+- {@tutorial events}: For a more in-depth explanation of the HHM event handling and available event handlers.

 ## Acknowledgements